zachlewis/generate-dailies/README.md

                         in the DAILIES_CONFIG.
 This can be a path relative to the image sequence.
   -ot OVERLAYTEXT, --overlayText OVERLAYTEXT
-                        Text elements and contents to add: e.g. "artist: Jed Smith | comment: this is stupid man|
+                        Text elements and contents overlay on frames: e.g.
+                        "artist= Jed Smith : comment= this is stupid man: framecounter : sequence
   -st SLATETEXT, --slateText SLATETEXT
-                        Text elements and contents to add: e.g. "artist: Jed Smith | comment: this is stupid man|
+                        Text elements and contents for slate: e.g.
-  --ocio OCIO           OCIO color space presets defined in dailie-
-                        config.yaml: "grade", "show_log", "acescg2srgb",
+                        "artist=Jed Smith : comment= this is stupid man --ocio OCIO           OCIO color space presets defined in dailie- config.yaml: "grade", "show_log", "acescg2srgb",
                         "logc2srgb", "logc2acescg"